gonzalo-munillag/Blog/My_implementations/Global_sensitivity/README.md

 1. I programmed a function that calculates the bounded and unbounded sensitivity of a dataset formed by numeric columns- Additionally, it allows you to vary the hamming distance.
 Its empirical nature will not allow it to scale well, i.e., the function creates all possible neighboring datasets, with k less or more records (for unbounded DP) and with the same amount of records but changing k values (bounded DP).
 Where k is the hamming distance.
 The function calculates the query result for each possible neighboring dataset, then calculates all possible L1 norms, and then chooses the maximum.
 That will be the sensitivity defined in DP.
 2. The sensitivity can be calculated for most of the basic queries: mean, median, percentile, sum, var, std, count*.

+I tried for differente domains, bounded and unbounded sensitivities, different hamming distances.
+If oyu are impatient, you can go directly to the [results](#results)

 I have differentiated between 2 cases:
 1. (a) The universe of possible values is based on a dataset, and the size of the released dataset is known before release, i.e. the cardinality of the universe subset.
 This scenario could be e.g. releasing a study based on some students out of all the students at a school.
 (Note: the dataset to be released cannot be larger than the dataset used for the universe, only equal or smaller).
 2. (b) The universe of possible values is based on a range of values, and the size of the released dataset is known before release.
 A range is used because the exact values that could potentially be released are not known in advance, thus a range where those values could fall into must be used to perform the sensitivity calculation.
 This scenario could be e.g. releasing real-time DP results from an IoT device.